couv-ceramiste

 The Editor

-After spending years working in high jewelry, notably supplying the prestigious boutiques of Place Vendôme with diamonds, it was in 2018 that Elsa Gorin decided to shift her focus to ceramics, specifically turning.
-Since then, she's been sharing a different kind of jewelry that's just as precious: her creations, but also and especially her expertise and her knowledge.
+After years of working in high jewelry, especially supplying the prestigious boutiques of Place Vendôme with diamonds, it was in 2018 that Elsa Gorin decided to transition into ceramics, specifically in turning.
+Since then, she has been sharing a different kind of jewelry with you, just as precious: her creations, but also, and especially, her expertise and her knowledge.

 © Hugo Dominguez/ Le Bonbon

-And if you're not the crafty type — although, honestly, we’ve rarely experienced something as relaxing as playing with clay on the wheel — don’t worry, you can still enjoy Elsa's talent, who offers her creations for sale right in her studio.
-We’ve tried it, now it’s your turn!
+And if you're not particularly crafty — though honestly, we’ve rarely experienced something as relaxing as working with clay on the wheel — don’t worry, you can still enjoy the talent of Elsa, who offers her creations for sale in her studio.
+We’ve tested it, now it’s your turn!

 © Hugo Dominguez/ Le Bonbon